dicambell/Using-code/README.md

-# Using-code
+# How-to-use-code
 1. Open Matlab.
 2. Click "Open" and find the location of the code.
+3. Click "run"
+4. Enter the step number as required.
-3. Click "run" and enter the step number.
-4. Enjoy the result!
+5. Enjoy the result!